crondonm/Overborrowing_Replication_HR2025/README.md

 ## 2. Instructions for Replication (Main Results)

-To replicate the full set of results, run the file main_file.m.
-This file will create the parameter and transition structures needed to solve the model.
+To replicate the full set of results, run `main_file.m`, which will create the necessary parameter and transition structures for solving the model and replicating our baseline findings.

-If you follow the instructions in the file, you will replicate our baseline results.
-To replicate the sensitivity analysis, you will need to modify the parameters in Step0_Parameters.m.
+Modifying parameters in `Step0_Parameters.m` is required for the sensitivity analysis.

-**IMPORTANT** See points 3 and 4 below for instructions to replicate figures and tables.
+**IMPORTANT:** Refer to points 3 and 4 below for instructions on replicating figures and tables.

-All the results from each of the following steps should be saved in:
+All results from the subsequent steps should be saved in:

 ```
 ./Replication/Data